 During the year ended December 31, 2023, cash used in operating activities was \$81.6 million, which consisted of a net loss of \$101.9 million and a net change of \$4.7 million in our net operating assets and liabilities, and adjusted by non-cash charges of \$15.5 million.
 The non-cash charges consisted of \$18.1 million for stock-based compensation expense, \$2.9 million for impairment loss of long-lived assets, \$1.1 million for depreciation, and \$0.2 million of non-cash interest expense, offset by \$6.8 million of amortization of premium and discounts on marketable securities.
-The change in our net operating assets and liabilities was primarily due to an increase of \$4.9 million of other assets driven by the clinical activities related to PALIZADE clinical trial, a decrease of \$0.3 million in operating lease asset and liabilities, offset by an increase of \$6.3 million in accounts payable and accrued expenses due to timing of payments and increased clinical and manufacturing expenditures, and a decrease of \$3.6 million in prepaid expenses and other current assets.
+The change in our net operating assets and liabilities, offset by an increase of \$4.9 million in accounts payable and accrued expenses due to timing of payments and increased clinical and manufacturing expenditures, and a decrease of \$3.6 million in prepaid expenses and other current assets.

 During the year ended December 31, 2022, cash used in operating activities was \$58.8 million, which consisted of a net loss of \$68.2 million and a net change of \$4.5 million in our net operating assets and liabilities, and adjusted by non-cash charges of \$13.8 million.
 The non-cash charges consisted of \$14.0 million for stock-based compensation expense, \$1.4 million of amortization of premium and discounts on marketable securities, \$1.0 million for depreciation, and \$0.2 million of non-cash interest expense.
-The change in our net operating assets and liabilities was primarily due to an increase of \$5.8 million in prepaid expenses and other current assets driven by the start-up clinical activities related to PALIZADE and PORTOLA clinical trials, an increase of \$0.4 million of other assets due to increased deposit from the lease modification for our headquarters, and a decrease of \$0.1 million in operating lease asset and liabilities, offset by an increase of \$1.8 million in accounts payable and accrued expenses due to timing of payments and increased clinical and manufacturing expenditures.
+The change in our net operating assets and liabilities was primarily due to an increase of \$5.8 million in prepaid expenses and other current assets driven by the start-up clinical activities related to PALIZADE and PORTOLA clinical trials, an increase of \$0.4 million of other assets due to increase deposit from the lease modification for our headquarters, and a decrease of \$0.1 million in operating lease asset and liabilities, offset by an increase of \$1.8 million in accounts payable and accrued expenses due to timing of payments and increased clinical and manufacturing expenditures.